dagronf/DSFSparkline/README.md

 * `IBDesignable` support so you can see your sparklines in interface builder.
 * y-range can automatically grow or shrink to encompass the full y-range of data.
 * y-range can be fixed and the sparkline will truncate to the specified range
-* Line graph can draw with discrete lines or fitted to a curve
+* Line graph can draw with discrete lines or fitted to a curve'
+* Optional drawing of a 'zero line' on the bar and line graphs (thanks [Tito Ciuro](https://github.com/tciuro))
 * SwiftUI support

 ## Available types